Grief and Bereavement Resources

 - Coffee Klatches: we will continue to host Coffee Klatches online (Zoom) once a month for new grievers and a second session per month for all grieving parents.
 Contact us for details.
 Please register by sending an email to email@example.com and a Zoom link will be sent out the day before the event.

-- Our 9th Annual Candle Lighting Service -will be held virtuall (and maybe some in person) in the end of November.
-Please contact firstname.lastname@example.org for details about this event for 2022.
+- Our 10th Annual Candle Lighting Service -will be held virtually (and maybe some in person) in early November.
+Please contact email@example.com for details about this event for 2023.

 Unit Based Memorial Services